LuoGroup2023/DeChat/README.md

 Options:
   Input/Output:
-       -o STR       prefix of output files [(null)] The output for the first round of correction is "recorrected.fa", The final corrected file is "file name".ec.fa.;
+       -o STR       prefix of output files [(null)] The output for the stage 1 of correction is "recorrected.fa", The final corrected file is "file name".ec.fa.;
        -t INT       number of threads [1]
        -h           show help information
        --version    show version number
        -i           input reads file
-       -k INT       k-mer length (must be <64) [21] Error correction round 1 (dBg):
+       -k INT       k-mer length (must be <64) [21] Error correction stage 1 (dBG):
-       -r1           set the maximal abundance threshold for a k-mer in dBG [2] Error correction round 2 (alignment):
+       -r1           set the maximal abundance threshold for a k-mer in dBG [2] Error correction stage 2 (MSA):
        -r            round of correction in alignment [3] -e            maximum allowed error rate used for filtering overlaps [0.04]
 ```